Enter your current position

 Product

-Model retirement affordability, compare scenarios, and see how income, spending, withdrawals, tax, and assumptions may affect when you might be able to retire and how your plan could hold up over time.
+Model retirement affordability, save alternative retirement scenarios, and compare them within the planner to see how retirement age, spending, withdrawals, tax, and assumptions may affect when you might be able to retire and how the plan could hold up over time.

 Get early access to Planiva’s practical planning tools.

 Planiva’s Retirement Planner helps you build a more structured retirement plan by projecting income, spending, pensions, savings, and tax over time.
-It is designed for planning and scenario comparison, so you can explore questions such as can I afford to retire, when might I retire, how much retirement income I may have, how long my money may last, and how different assumptions could affect the plan.
+It is designed for planning and saved scenario comparison within the planner, so you can explore questions such as can I afford to retire, when might I retire, how much retirement income I may have, how long my money may last, and how different assumptions could affect the plan.

 Add the core details that shape your retirement plan, such as ages, retirement timing, pensions, savings, income, and spending assumptions.